"The Carpathian Mountains—legendary land of Gothic castles, eerie accents, and the depredations of vampires and werewolves.

 what survives in the scenic valleys and on the lofty meadows?
 (The “old life” of rural Europe.)
 Do they know what diverse forms

 the craggy ridges have given to the many cultures and nations of Central and Eastern Europe, and to human imaginations the

 world over?
 (Too varied to summarize on a cover.)
 Do they know how it feels to explore the landscape’s challenging contours?

 (Invigorating, rewarding, exasperating, enlightening...)
 Enter Into the Carpathians to discover a beautiful and enchanting world of

 adventure, history, mystery, and more!"

-insights into the historical and mythological forces that have shaped, and continue to shape, the nations, cultures, and psyches
+historical, and mythological forces that have shaped, and continue to shape, the cultures, nations, and psyches along

 the way.
 Beautiful color photographs also emblaze this memorable trek.

 Alan E. Sparks is the award-winning author of Dreaming of Wolves and

 Into the Carpathians, and has written articles about wolves for